Biden approves federal aid after Florida condo collapse | DW | 25.06.2021

 Workers ride in a lift as smoke rises off the rubble where a wing of a 12-storey beachfront condo building collapsed

-The teams were working through the wreckage until they grew tired from heavy lifting and made way for a new crew ,said Florida Chief Financial Officer and state fire marshal Jimmy Patronis.
+The teams were working through the wreckage until they grew tired from heavy lifting, then making way for the new crew, said Florida Chief Financial Officer and state fire marshal Jimmy Patronis.

 "They're not going to stop just because of nightfall,'' he said.